Skip to content

 Args:

-maxiter: max number of iterations
+maxiter: Maximum number of iterations.

 Returns: